damiendevienne/phylter-data/Carnivora/data/duplications-and-info/README.md

-# Reconciliation analysis to compute duplication score associated to each sequence in the Carnivora dataset
+# Reconciliation analysis to compute a duplication score associated to each sequence in the Carnivora dataset

 A duplication score was computed for each sequence of the Carnivora dataset.
 These scores are available in the file `Outlier_Duplication.tar.gz`.